Career and Board Experience

 Highlights

-• 25 years of executive management; 18 years as Executive Director
+• 30 years of executive leadership; Executive Director/CEO

-• 5 years as Director of New Business Development for a fortune 500 managed health care company (United Behavioral Health, a subsidiary of United Health Care) and a regional educational laboratory and research center (WestEd)
+• 5 years as Director of New Business Development for a fortune 500 managed health care company (United Behavioral Health, a subsidiary of United Health Care) and the largest regional educational laboratory and research center in the US (WestEd)

 Board and Related Experience

-• Board Member- Alliance for Nonprofit Management, NY, NY- present
+• Board Member- Alliance for Nonprofit Management, national (based in NY)

-• Board Member – Infant Parent Program of UCSF- present
+• Board Member – University of CA, San Francisco, Infant Parent Program

-• Formerly, Treasurer – Z Space Studio, San Francisco, CA
+• Board Member and Treasurer – Z Space Studio, San Francisco, CA

-• Contra Costa Children’s Interview Center, a family-friendly forensic interview location for abused children, Martinez, CA
+• Consortium, Contra Costa Children’s Interview Center, for abused children, Martinez, CA

-• Sexual Assault Response Teams, Contra Costa and Marin Counties
+• Governing Member, Sexual Assault Response Teams, Contra Costa and Marin Counties

-• United Way Housing and Basic Needs Boards for Contra Costa and San Mateo Counties
+• Appointed Member, United Way Housing and Basic Needs Boards, Contra Costa and San Mateo Counties

 Jewish Family and Children’s Services, Director, Peninsula Region, 2005-10

-Beth increased visibility and programming for a key region of this 160 year old social service organization providing programs across the age span.
-Opened a new 12,000 sqft regional office in Foster City and launched a newly acquired Palo Alto office while starting new programs and initiatives.
-Provided constant analysis, innovation and the application of business principles to sustain and increase fee-based services.
-Worked collaboratively with the Stanford Alumni Consulting Team (ACT), to improve program operations.
-Increased funding and credibility for early childhood mental health programs with many new contracts.
+Beth increased visibility and programming for a key region of this 160 year old social service organization ($30M) providing programs across the age span.
+Opened a new 12,000 sqft regional office in the Bay Area and launched another newly acquired Peninsula location while scaling programs and increasing earned income by 43%.
+Provided constant analysis, innovation and the application of business principles to sustain and increase client base by 25%.
+Worked collaboratively with the Stanford Alumni Consulting Team (ACT), to streamline business systems.

 New Connections, Executive Director, Concord, CA, 1991-95

-Offering behavioral health services for teens and adults at schools and clinics in the community.
-Beth expanded use of “Matrix” model for cocaine treatment for adults and created a new intensive day treatment program for adolescents resulting in many insurance and county contracts.
-Other programs won local and national awards during her tenure, including a juvenile diversion, a gang suppression, and a nonpublic school and day treatment program for girls on probation, which received special recognition and funding from The California Endowment.
+A Behavioral Health corporation.
+Beth expanded the use of a proven model for cocaine treatment and added a new intensive day treatment program for adolescents leading to numerous managed care contracts with private insurers and government entities.
+Won local and national awards for a juvenile offender diversion program, a gang suppression community center, and a nonpublic school and treatment program for teen female probationers, which received recognition and grants from The California Endowment.

 Center for Human Development, Executive Director, Pleasant Hill, CA, 1989-91